vncntt/metal_pins/README.md

 # [Real-time Metal Pin Art with Depth Estimation](https://vncntt.github.io/metal_pins)

 Remember those metal pin art toys you'd press your face or hands into as a kid?
-Nowadays, you can use your webcam to create a virtual pin art display in real-time!
+You can now use your webcam to create a virtual pin art display in real-time!
 Wave, make faces, or get creative - the pins will follow your every move. 🎨 ✨

 This application creates a virtual pin art display using your webcam and real-time depth estimation.
 The app uses the Depth-Anything-V2-small model with HuggingFace's transformers.js to generate depth maps from webcam input and simulates a 3D pin art board using Three.js.